 These were the thoughts that ran through my mind during those severely depressive states.
 I did not know how to heal this gut-wrenching pain, so I isolated myself.
 I packed it all and hid in the darkness.
 I did not want anyone to see my nakedness; I did not want anyone to hear the sound of my tears hitting the floor, nor did I want to talk about what was bothering me.
 Shame plagued me, hopelessness enveloped me, and at the time, there was no inclination to seek the help I desperately needed.
 I fought an internal war that I continued to lose every time I responded in the manner I did.

 I felt safest alone, but I was not safe.
 Psychologically, I was in imminent danger.
-I hid among the hidden in plain site.
-I screamed among the loud sounds.
-I cried in the rain.
-I was taught to not speak.
-I was taught to hide.
-"Don’t let them see you sweat” is what they said.
+Hiding in plain sight, I blended with the crowd.
+The loud sounds masked my screams, and the rain concealed my tears.
+In childhood, many of us learn to hide and not speak.
+“Don’t let them see you sweat” is what they said.
 How do I reveal this hurt and not sweat?
 “What happens in this house stays in this house” is why many are sick.
 Their inability to release has clogged them up.
 “If we don’t talk about it, it will be okay.”
-“If he is taking care of home, let that man live.”
+“If he is taking care of the home, let that man live.”
 “Abuse is only physical.”
 The generational lies have kept us in bondage.
-These lies which have darkened our souls.
+These lies have darkened our souls.
 But who understands this?
 It was better that I remain alone.

 Choose this day to process your emotions and heal.
 You deserve better.
-You deserve to be whole.
-No more fragmentation.
+You deserve to be whole—no more fragmentation.